 Presidential Ambassador Scholarships: Scholarship awards for students selected by their school’s dean as the best candidate to serve as ambassador for their school and the UT Health Science Center.

 The Sandy Endowed Scholarship: The Sandy Endowed Scholarship in Respiratory Care was established in October 2014 in loving memory of Sandy Cudd.
 The Ralph C. Wilson Foundation funded this scholarship to benefit a student in the Department of Respiratory Care.
 The Wilson's are passionate in their support of caregivers who help those in need, and loved ones of those who are ill.
-This scholarship honors Sandy's fortitude as well as the great care she recieved by Respiratory Therapists.
+This scholarship honors Sandy's fortitude as well as the great care she received by Respiratory Therapists.

 Awards are determined by the academic department or by selected committees.

 Phyllis & Neil Bowie Student Community Service Award: Academic support of students through awards and recognitions.
 The recipient must demonstrate community service through volunteer activities in San Antonio.
 Jr/Sr with an average or better GPA.
 This is a competitive Award with the recipient selected by the Health Science Center Awards Committee.
 Participants will prepare a written description - 300-word maximum essay of their community service activities.
 The awardee will receive a certificate and available funds will be presented annually.